Refugees see last chance for Europe before winter closes route from Turkey

 Zopir said seeing Aylan's image prompted him to leave now, before the birth of his own child.

-"I do not want to do this with a baby," he said at a cafe where migrants share a water pipe or sip strong coffee.
+"I do not want to do this with a baby," he said at an Aksaray cafe where migrants share a water pipe or sip strong Syrian coffee.

 Aksaray, a collection of concrete apartment blocks where rooms and haircuts are advertised in Arabic, has become a hub for Syrians to meet dealers, whom they call "the mafia".